OnlyRefat/latify/README.md

 # latify

-### A demo to test how Google map Async Library Works with react.
+### A demo to test how Google map Async Library Works using react.

 A Plugin to find out Latitude & Longitude of a specific location.